Hcskul/NanoDegP3/README.md

 # NanoDegP3
-Just a simple quiz app about Leipzig. created by Adrian Schüttauf and Lukas Kratzsch 14EIK-AT
+Just a simple quiz app about Leipzig.
+Created by Adrian Schüttauf and Lukas Kratzsch (14EIK-AT).